pip-services/pip-services-docs/content/en/node/components/info/context_info.md

 > startTime(): Date

-- **returns**: Any - a JSON object with additional context parameters.
+- **returns**: any - a JSON object with additional context parameters.

 Sets the context start time.